Last Updated on June 20, 2023

 - Take some snacks from home.
 We didn’t need as much as I packed as we were so full from breakfast, but it was handy to have them if needed (especially when trying to keep little ones happy in queues)

 - Ensure you get to see Mickey and the Magician, the Disney Stars on Parade and the Disney Illuminations Fireworks show.
 Find your spot about an hour before these events start as many guests start waiting quite early!
 These definitely helped make our holiday and I’d highly recommend not missing them.

 - Take layers and waterproofs.

-- Download the free Disneyland Paris Mobile App, with can show you your current location in the park and is handy to see quickly where things.
+- Download the free Disneyland Paris Mobile App, which can show you your current location in the park and is handy to see quickly where things.
 It also displays current wait times for rides!

 - We recommend dining at Bistrot Chez Rémy.
 This sit down restaurants decor is fantastic and the food is lovely.
 Ratatouille: The Adventure next door is brilliant!
 You shrink down to the size of Remy and duck, dive, dodge and scurry to safety in a dazzling chase across a gigantic kitchen.

 - Allow lots of time for meals in restaurants.
 1.5 hrs for a 2-course meal minimum.

-- For those traveling to Disneyland Paris with Kids, be sure to tie something unique such as a ribbon to your buggy if taking one.
+- For those travelling to Disneyland Paris with Kids, be sure to tie something unique such as a ribbon to your buggy if taking one.
 You wouldn’t want to walk off with someone else’s after a ride or lose yours in a sea of strollers.

 - As Disneyland Paris First Timers we planned to spend all day in the park, as it can be a good 20 min walk back to the hotel so we avoid the trek back until evening.
 Little ones can sleep in the stroller and parents can use Rider Swap.